Carbon (company)

-Carbon (legally Carbon, Inc.) is a digital manufacturing company founded in 2013 by Joseph and Philip DeSimone, Alex and Nikita Ermoshkin, Edward Samulski, and Steve Nelson.
-Carbon is based in Redwood City, California.
-The company manufactures and develops 3D printers utilizing the Continuous Liquid Interface Production process, with its first commercial product being the Carbon M1 printer.
-The company introduced its proprietary CLIP process on the TED stage in 2015.
-The Carbon Platform combines software, hardware, and molecular science in its manufacturing process to allow customers to build differentiated products efficiently.
-In April 2017, Adidas announced the first 3D printed midsole developed using Carbon technology.
+Carbon, Inc. is a digital manufacturing company that manufactures and develops 3D printers utilizing the Continuous Liquid Interface Production process.
+The company was founded in 2013, and maintains its headquarters in California, United States.

 History

 The company was founded in 2013 by Dr. Alex Ermoshkin based on ideas he originally developed with his son, Nikita Ermoshkin, to develop their own at-home 3D printer and further refined with input from Dr. Joseph DeSimone.
-In March 2015, Joseph gave a TED talk that showed a preview of a 3D printer prototype using Continuous Liquid Interface Production (CLIP).
+In March 2015, Joseph gave a TED talk that previewed a 3D printer prototype using Continuous Liquid Interface Production (CLIP).
 Carbon engaged in four fundraising ventures between 2014 and 2017 from investors such as Sequoia Capital, Google Venture, GE, Fidelity Management & Research, Adidas, BMW, and Johnson & Johnson.

-Craig Carlson joined Carbon in 2014 from Tesla to lead the engineering team.
-In March 2016, Silicon Valley-based entrepreneur Josh Green joined as general counsel.
+Craig Carlson left Tesla to lead Carbon's engineering team in 2014.
+In March 2016, Silicon Valley–based entrepreneur Josh Green joined as general counsel.
 In November 2018, Elisa de Martel was named chief financial officer.
 In December 2018, Dara Treseder joined as the company’s first chief marketing officer.
 In November 2019, Ellen Kullman was appointed President and CEO.
 Kullman served on Carbon's board prior to becoming President and CEO.
 Carbon’s board of directors includes former Ford CEO Alan Mulally, and Sequoia Capital partner Jim Goetz.

-Awards

-The company has won awards such as: